Recently Updated

 Gardening Volunteers

-Please sign up to volunteer with the Gardening Committee.
-Help is welcome Spring, Summer, and Fall as we maintain the facility's gardens.
-Green thumb and experience not necessary!
+On the main bulletin board, there is a sign up sheet to select a week to assist with the gardens - weeding and deadheading flowers.
+Help is welcome throughout the summer and fall as we maintain the facility's gardens.
+Green thumb not necessary! - Barbara Brown Chair

 Desk Volunteers Needed